ishan-marikar/mnfh-site-design/README.md

 ![screenshot](http://i.imgur.com/asratXG.png)

-An alternative design (done before the actual re-design of the site) based on somebody's concept design, before it was knocked down.
+A codification of somebody's concept design of the MNFH website, before it was knocked down.
 I just thought I'd put it up here on github.

 ## Getting Started
 Install node.js if you haven't already, and then run 'npm install' to pull in the dependencies.